 Professor Anna Middleton, the leader of the project from Wellcome Connecting Science and the University of Cambridge

 There are not many positives about living with a rare disease, but the experience of the Citizens' Jury has certainly been one of them.
-I am grateful to have had this unique opportunity to have my say on one of society’s most complex and significant issues.
+I am grateful to have had this unique opportunity.

 Outcomes and next steps